 The first thing you want to do is preheat your oven to 180°C.

 Next, preheat a cast-iron pan until it’s piping hot.
 Add a tablespoon of sesame oil (or better yet: remember those excess fat slices you cut off previously?) and then add the meat.

 Now, it’s time to take your meat to the oven.
 If you like your meat medium, roast it for around 1 hour and 15 minutes.
 You can roast it for longer if you prefer it well-done.
-But please, do not cook Wagyu until it is well done.
+But please, do not cook Wagyu to well done.
 A cow has been raised and cared for up to three years just for you to be able to buy it’s meat.
 Don’t do it a disservice like that, and cook it all the way through.
 That would be a gigantic waste of resources.

 Tip: Always remember that the cooking time will depend on the thickness of the meat.
 Temperature is key to determine if the meat is cooked through.
-Use that thermometer if unsure!
+Use that meat thermometer if unsure!